salvillalon45/the-software-engineering-guide/src/data_structures/binary_search_tree/docs/notes.md

 ### What is an Balanced Binary Search Tree?

 A balanced tree is a type of binary tree in which the height difference between the left and right subtrees of any node is no more than one.
+This mean you need to check the height difference at each node and their subtree!
+(This is something that I did not know, and had to debug to understand!)

 #### How to determine is a Binary Search Tree is balanced?